paldepind/projectdo/README.md

   Dune, Go, Gradle, Lake, Leiningen, Mage, Maven, Meson, Poetry, Stack, Tectonic, just, make, nix, npm, pnpm, and yarn.
 [More details](#supported-tools-and-languages).
-* **Portable** – Dependency free portable POSIX shell script.
+* **Portable** – Dependency-free portable POSIX shell script.
 Supports Linux, macOS, WSL, etc.
 * **Shell Integration** – Works with aliases in any shell and for the Fish shell through a [Fish plugin](#fish-plugin).
 * **Simple** – Easy to extend with support for new tools.

-## What
+## Why & What

+If you're a developer and command line user, you're probably constantly using commands like `make`, `cargo run`, `npm test`, etc. The common approach of using shell aliases to provide shorthand forms for frequently used commands does not work well in these cases.
+For example, creating an alias like `b` for `cargo build` one day is completely useless the next day when working in a project that uses a different build tool.

-`projectdo` is a command-line program that executes project actions (such as build, run, test, etc.) with the appropriate tool for current project in the working directory.
-The appropriate tool and the current project root is intelligently detected based on the context where `projectdo` is executed.
+`projectdo` solves that problem.
+It executes project actions (such as build, run, test, etc.) with the appropriate tool for the project in the current working directory.
+The appropriate tool is intelligently detected based on the context where `projectdo` is executed.
 For instance, `projectdo test` runs `cargo test` if a `Cargo.toml` is found and `npm test` if a `package.json` file is found.

-By combining `projectdo` with shell aliases or shell abbreviations project commands can be run in any project with less typing.
-As an example, with the alias `alias b='projectdo build'` one can build any project simply by typing
+By combining `projectdo` with shell aliases, project commands can be run in any project with minimal typing.
+As an example, with the alias `alias b='projectdo build'`, you can build any project simply by typing
 <kbd>b</kbd>+<kbd>enter</kbd>.

 ## Install